-Changes to machine-actionable DMPs should trigger notifications at configurable levels of granularity to inform interested stakeholders accordingly (cf. Rule 7).
-For example, such notifications could inform research communities about amendments to the conditions under which forthcoming datasets will be made available, or alert them as the datasets are deposited.
-As well as issuing notifications, systems could exchange updated data directly.
-As a new event is recorded in one system, it could automatically pass the new entry to CRIS / RIM platforms, grant management systems, repositories or other related tools.

-Updating the DMP might not always need human intervention.
-Some of the changes could be done automatically, triggered by events elsewhere in the research ecosystem, e.g. when data was deposited, the DMP could be updated with timestamp and PID of the dataset.
+Changes to machine-actionable DMPs should trigger notifications at configurable 477 levels of granularity to inform interested stakeholders accordingly (cf. principle 7).
+For 478 example, such notifications could inform research communities about amendments to 479 the conditions under which forthcoming datasets will be made available, or alert them 480 as the datasets are deposited.
+As well as issuing notifications, systems could exchange 481 updated data directly.
+As a new event is recorded in one system, it could automatically 482 pass the new entry to CRIS / RIM platforms, grant management systems, repositories, 483 or other related tools.
+484 could be done automatically, triggered by events elsewhere in the research ecosystem, e.g. when data was deposited, the DMP could be updated with the timestamp and PID of the dataset.
 Conversely, some of the changes to a DMP (e.g. personnel changes) may need to be made by hand, but could trigger notifications elsewhere in the system.
-In both cases, this requires that the information is available in a machine actionable manner and that the notification mechanism is linked to some tracking tool that is aware of the relationships of the given DMP with relevant external resources and actors.
+In both cases, this requires that the information is machine actionable and that the notification mechanism is linked to some tracking tool that is aware of the relationships of the given DMP with relevant external resources and actors.